Geometric Thermodynamics in Open Quantum Systems: Coherence, Curvature, and Work: Coherence-Induced Cancellation of Geometric Work

 As shown in Fig.~\ref{fig:coherent_vs_thermal_curvature}, quantum coherence in the quasi-stationary state partitions the control manifold into regions of positive and negative curvature.
 The local curvature is diagnostic; the physically relevant quantity is the work accumulated over a closed path.
 This motivates a global measure that compares coherent and population-driven geometric response.

 For a cycle $C$ enclosing a surface $\Sigma(C)$, we define the geometric work-reduction factor

-Here $W_{\rm pop}$ is obtained from the positive-definite, population-driven curvature, while $W_{\rm coh}$ is computed from the full coherent curvature, which can change sign across the control manifold.
+Here $W_{\rm pop}$ is evaluated from the positive-definite curvature on the extended control manifold (e.g., including temperature), which provides a natural population-driven reference, while $W_{\rm coh}$ is computed from the full coherent curvature, which can change sign across the control manifold.
 The ratio $\eta_{\rm geom}$ isolates the effect of coherence on geometric work: $\eta_{\rm geom}<1$ corresponds to a reduction of the work input due to cancellation between positive and negative curvature regions, $\eta_{\rm geom}=0$ indicates complete cancellation, and $\eta_{\rm geom}<0$ corresponds to a reversal of the net geometric work due to dominance of opposite-sign curvature.
 Thus, $\eta_{\rm geom}$ quantifies how quantum coherence redistributes geometric work by inducing cancellation of curvature flux across the control manifold.

 \paragraph{Symmetric cycles.} For any cycle symmetric under $g\rightarrow -g$, such as the centered loop in Fig.~\ref{fig:coherent_vs_thermal_curvature}, the coherent curvature is antisymmetric,

 and therefore integrates to zero,